Escherichia coli: Properties and Identification

 - Enterotoxigenic Escherichia coli (ETEC) is responsible for the traveler’s diarrhea (watery diarrhea)

-- Enterohemorrhagic strains of E.coli (i.e. Shiga toxin-producing E. coli ) causes bloody diarrhea and hemolytic uremic syndrome (HUS)
+- Enterohemorrhagic strains of E.coli (i.e. Shiga toxin-STx producing E. coli ) cause bloody diarrhea and hemolytic uremic syndrome (HUS).

 Important properties of E. coli

-- Most abundant facultative anaerobe in colon and faeces
+- E. coli is the most abundant facultative anaerobe in the colon and feces.

-- Lactose fermenter (this property distinguishes it from Salmonella and Shigella-two most common intestinal pathogen)
+- E.coli are lactose fermenters that give pink colonies in MacConkey agar (this property distinguishes E.coli from Salmonella and Shigella-two most common intestinal pathogens)

 - Antigenic properties: There are more than 1000 antigenic types of Escherichia coli.

 Virulence Factors of E.coli

 - Pili: Helps in adherence of organisms to the cells of jejunum and ileum in case of intestinal tract infection; urinary tract epithelium in case of urinary tract infections.